Skip to main content

 Causes and Prevalence of PSP in the UK

-Research into the prevalence of PSP in the UK estimates around 5,000 people are living with the condition at any given time.
+Research into the prevalence of Progressive Supranuclear Palsy (PSP) in the UK estimates around 5,000 people are living with the condition at any given time.
 However, neurologists believe the actual figure may be as high as 10,000 cases in the UK.

 The main symptoms used to diagnose PSP include: